slackapi/python-slack-sdk/README.md

 If you want to use our [Events API][events-docs] and Interactivity features, please check the [Bolt for Python][bolt-python] library.
 Details on the Tokens and Authentication can be found in our [Auth Guide](https://slack.dev/python-slack-sdk/auth.html).

+## slackclient is in maintenance mode

+Are you looking for [slackclient](https://pypi.org/project/slackclient/)?
+The website is live [here](https://slack.dev/python-slackclient/) just like before.
+However, the slackclient project is in maintenance mode now and this [`slack_sdk`](https://pypi.org/project/slack-sdk/) is the successor.
+If you have time to make a migration to slack_sdk v3, please follow [our migration guide](https://slack.dev/python-slack-sdk/v3-migration/) to ensure your app continues working after updating.

 ## Table of contents

 * [Requirements](#requirements)